fomightez/donut_plots_with_subgroups/README.md

 ## Demonstration notebooks

 The intent is that there be (at least) **four** notebooks:
-The **first** notebook that opens in the active session demonstrates a script that makes it easy to make a plot like the following from a dataframe.
+The **first** notebook that opens in the active session demonstrates a script that makes it easy to make a plot like the following from a dataframe or data table.
 Typical results (**two separate images shown**):

 ![typical1](imgs/donut_plot_with_subgroups_from_dataframe1.png)